Hakeemog/iac-eks-prophius-project/README.md

 **Step 1: Create the terraform codes for the infrastructure**

-i First, create the prophius-project directory where all folders and subfolders for my files are stored. ii Create of providers and s3 backend for state files iii Create all the modules; VPC, EKS, IAM, key-pair security_groups and their corresponding main.tf, output.tf and variables.tf file using terraform documentations iv Configuration of EKS cluster, DB and ECR
+i First, create the prophius-project directory where all folders and subfolders for my files are stored.

+ii Create of providers and s3 backend for state files

+iii Create all the modules; VPC, EKS, IAM, key-pair security_groups and their corresponding main.tf, output.tf and variables.tf file using terraform hashicorp documentations iv Configuration of EKS cluster, DB and ECR files

 **Step 2: Set AWS Credentials**